 Now those around me finally believe me that I'm not imagining it or just acting it out and they're suddenly worried?

-Impressive and very moving television report on NDR.
-Thank God there is the Kiel Pain Clinic.
+Impressive and very moving television contribution in the NDR.
+Thank God there is the pain clinic Kiel.

 Anyone who wants to understand that, I don't.